JurgenR/aioslsk/docs/source/SOULSEEK.rst

 **Checks**

-* TODO: User is not part of the room
+* User is not part of the room : Do nothing
-* TODO: Room does not exist
+* Room does not exist : Do nothing

 **Actions**